fordus/vehicles-api/README.md

 # Simple Motorcyle API in Deno 🦕

-This is a simple API built with Deno that provides information about motorcycles based on their manufacturing year.
+This is a simple API built with Deno that provides information about vehicles based on their manufacturing year.

 ## Available Routes